okx/okexchain-docs/docs/dex-trades/dex-trades-guide-cli.md

 ## More

-For more details on how to use OEC client, click [exchaincli](../resources/exchaincli.html).
+For more details on how to use OKC client, click [exchaincli](../resources/exchaincli.html).